 - Nil – this is one of the most popular crankbaits available

-2. Leland Lures Trout Magnet – Best Cutthroat Trout Lure
+2. Leland Lures Trout Magnet

-They are extremely light at 1/64 ounces and can be jigged with tiny 1-3 inch rod tip twitches.
+They are incredibly light at 1/64 ounces and can be jigged with tiny 1-3 inch rod tip twitches.
 You have ultimate control over the movement and behavior of this fishing lure.
 So it will become more effective as you learn how to use it to catch trout.

 Pros